Jai-Chiranji-07/nexora-hubspot-enterprise-implementation/docs/00_Project_Planning/03_Ideal_Customer_Profile.md

 This document defines the Ideal Customer Profile (ICP) for Nexora.
 It identifies the businesses, decision-makers, and business challenges the platform is designed to serve.

-Establishing a clear ICP ensures that all CRM objects, workflows, automations, marketing campaigns, sales pipelines, and reporting are aligned with realistic business requirements.
+Establishing a clear ICP ensures that CRM objects, workflows, automations, marketing campaigns, sales pipelines, reporting, and customer success strategies remain aligned with real business requirements.

 ---